Skip to Main Content

 U.S. Bank SBA loan overview

-U.S. Bank is an SBA Preferred Lender offering loans with flexible terms, competitive rates and lower down payments than conventional loans.
+U.S. Bank is an SBA Preferred Lender offering SBA loans with flexible terms, competitive rates and lower down payments than conventional loans.
 SBA 7(a) loans to help foster business acquisition and expansion efforts are available.
 Or you can explore 7(a) and 504 loans to acquire real estate or refinance existing loans.

 Loan quick facts